Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements

-Future measurements with Cs and In promise to extend the sensitivity to the combination, $g_{e}g_{p}$, of a pseudoscalar-electron and pseudoscalar-proton coupling, by up to one order of magnitude for higher masses.
-Using Be as a probe already improves the sensitivity to couplings with neutrons, $g_eg_n$, by up to a factor of $8$.
+Future Cs measurements promise to extend the sensitivity to the electron–proton couplings, by up to a factor of 2-2.5 for pseudoscalars, and an order of magnitude for vectors for higher masses, see the Appendix for the discussion regarding required uncertainties of theory and experiment.
+Using Be already matches or improves the sensitivity to pseudoscalar couplings with neutrons by up to a factor of $2$, depending on the nuclear model.
+These constraints supersede astrophysical exclusions in Ref.\ \cite{Cong:2024qly}, which stop at $m_{\phi} \gtrsim 10^4 \, \text{eV}$.
 We note the expected feature that heavier elements provide better bounds at higher masses due to the lower mean distance between the electrons and the nucleus.
 However, this is tempered by reduced theoretical and experimental precision.
-At low masses, the difference between bounds cannot be attributed to sensitivities alone.
+At low masses, differences between bounds cannot be attributed to sensitivities alone.
 We also find that the strength of the constraint depends on the scaling of the specific difference, i.e., if the specific difference due to new physics scales similarly to the BW effect, the resulting bounds are less stringent.
-This is the case for hydrogen and helium, where the scaling turns out to be almost identical.
+This occurs for hydrogen and helium, where the scaling is almost identical.
 This is the suppression we mentioned in the introduction, indicating that heavier elements can indeed be better suited to derive such constraints despite the reduced sensitivities due to nuclear effects.
-Said suppression can be attributed to the fact that the systems used to form the specific differences in helium and hydrogen do not include interelectronic interactions, which enables us to consider the following ratio
+Said suppression can be attributed to the systems used to form the specific differences in helium and hydrogen not including interelectronic interactions, which enables us to consider the following ratio

-implying (note that $\xi = 1/8$ for helium and hydrogen) that the new physics contributions in the hydrogen and helium specific differences cancel for low pseudoscalar masses up to relativistic corrections.
-Note that this may also happen for heavier elements depending on the value of the ratio $\xi$.
-However, this is not the case for the systems we consider, for which we have found that the missing suppression is not caused by computational inaccuracies.
+implying (note that $\xi = 1/8$ for helium and hydrogen) that the new physics contributions in the hydrogen and helium specific differences cancel for low masses up to relativistic corrections.
+Note that this may also happen for heavier elements depending on the value of $\xi$.
+However, this is not the case for the systems we consider, for which we found that the missing suppression is not caused by computational inaccuracies.

-We also note that the astrophysical constraints for the electron coupling may be extended to higher masses by including the results from Ref.~\cite{Carenza_2021}.
-Yet, we also believe that the required supernova bound on the nucleons does not apply due to its falling into the trapping regime (cf.\ Ref.\ ~\cite{PhysRevD.109.023001}), thereby weakening the bound.
+We note that astrophysical constraints on the electron coupling can be extended to higher masses using results from Ref.~\cite{Carenza_2021}.
+However, the corresponding supernova bound on nucleons likely falls into the trapping regime, weakening the constraint (cf.\ Ref.~\cite{PhysRevD.109.023001}).